grpc/test-infra/dashboard/cmd/postgres_replicator/README.md

 ## Configuration

-It is configured with a YAML file.
+The tool is configured with a YAML file.
 Here is an example configuration file:

 ```yaml
 # Source database settings